 The CQUIN Staging Dashboard

-The CQUIN Staging Dashboard, or Differentiated Care Dashboard is a stakeholder-facing evaluation tool that assesses the progress of DSD scale-up at the country level.
-The tool can be used by policy-makers to identify implementation gaps and facilitate decision-making.
-CQUIN uses the tool during baseline visits and in-person workshops to track progress made by network countries over time.
+The CQUIN Dashboard is a structured self-assessment tool that systematically describes the progress of national DSD scale-up initiatives.
+The tool can be used by policy makers to identify implementation gaps and facilitate decision-making.
+CQUIN supports semi-annual DSD Dashboard assessments in each of its network countries, to track progress, and to identify areas of common challenges.

 The team collaborated with SNAP and other key stakeholders to adapt core elements of the national M&E system — such as data collection via the national electronic medical record system (the Client Management Information System), as well as registers, routine indicators and reports, and M&E procedures — to better capture patient uptake, services received, and outcomes for individual differentiated ART models.
 SNAP has since begun the process of finalizing changes and updating elements of the M&E system in part based on the collaboration.